Summary of Safety Protocols

 Check-in: One parent or guardian per family is required at check-in.
 A six-foot distance should be maintained at all times.
 After check-in, players will be given a personal area to keep their bag.
 Location specific check-in policies will be shared prior to the first session.

 Face-coverings – Players: Players are required to wear face-coverings at check-in, check-out, bathroom breaks, and any time that physical distancing isn’t possible.
-The State Department of Health does not recommend that players wear a mask during physical activity, although this is each parents personal decision
+We encourage face coverings during play as well.

 Face-coverings – Coaches: All staff members will be wearing masks upon arrival and throughout the clinic.